In our house pizza is a necessity.

 A good Italian Sangiovese always works with pizza.

+The pizza recipe instructions and the same ingredients above expressed in cups is here.
 When I made pizza this weekend there was time to let it rise for about 30 minutes before pre-baking the crust, this is what that rise time produces: